WorldWideTelescope/pywwt/docs/installation.rst

 Dependencies
 ------------

-If you install pywwt using pip or conda, any required dependencies will get installed automatically (with the exception of PyQt/PySide if using pip).
-These dependencies are as follows:
+If you install pywwt using pip or conda as described above, any required dependencies will get installed automatically (with the exception of PyQt/PySide if using pip).
+For the record, these dependencies are as follows:

 * `Python <http://www.python.org>`_ 2.7, or 3.5 or later
 * `NumPy <http://www.numpy.org>`_ 1.9 or later